-Compulsory insurance reaches across many sectors in France.
+Compulsory insurance in France reaches across many sectors.
 Here’s an essential guide to make sure you’re properly insured while living in France.

 The French have a more dirigiste approach to insurance than many new arrivals may be used to.
-Where liability is concerned for example, insurance is often obligatory.
+Where liability is concerned, for example, you will often need coverage.
 This guide is designed to offer a complete picture of insurance in France, and to make sure you are properly insured while living there.

 Topics covered in this guide include:

 - Overview of insurance in France

 - Which insurance in France is legally required?

 Clements Worldwide provides international insurance solutions to expats around the world.
 Their Auto, Personal Property, Income Protection, Life, and Health policies for the global community come with superior service and over 70 years’ experience.
 So, with Clements Worldwide you'll have the right protection wherever you are in the world.

 France is one of the world’s most developed insurance markets, ranking fifth globally and second in Europe (behind only the UK).
 The French insurance sector brought in a revenue of €293 million in 2017 and there are 285 insurance companies operating in the country.

 The Banque de France regulates insurance in France through the Autorite de Controle Prudentiel et de Resolution (ACPR).
 Over 260 insurance companies in France belong to the French Insurance Federation (Federation Francais de l’Assurance – FFA).